 There are two massive paintings on either side of the alter.
 These are the two biggest paintings in all of the California missions.

-When you have finished walking through and enjoying the chapel, you will make your way out the back door and on to the museum.
-On the way don’t forget to check out the above padre who is leading the way.
+When you have finished enjoying the chapel, you will make your way out the back door and on to the museum.
+On the way, don’t forget to check out the above padre, who is leading the way.

-Also, there is an area that shows how the chapel has been destroyed and rebuilt over the years that I found absorbing.
+Also, there is an area that shows how the chapel has been destroyed and rebuilt over the years that I found interesting.

 Much like the other missions, there are a half dozen rooms dedicated to the museum.
-The rooms themselves were originally used for living quarters for the missionaries and their guests.
-The area now displays different pieces of art, as well as recreations of what the original rooms would have looked like.
+The rooms were originally used as living quarters for the missionaries and their guests.
+Now they display different pieces of art, as well as recreations of what the original rooms would have looked like.

-Mission Santa Barbara is a fantastic example of a Spanish-California Mission; it is one of the missions I would recommend you go to if you can only see a few as eveythting from the exterior to the chapel has been recreated to provide a stunning example of what a mission should look like.
+Mission Santa Barbara is a fantastic example of a Spanish California Mission; it is one of the missions I would recommend you go to if you can only see a few as everything from the exterior to the chapel has been recreated to provide a stunning example of what a mission would have looked like.
 Read more about my road trip to visit all of the California missions here and let me know what you think of Mission Santa Barabra in the comments.